Severson-Group/research-repo-template/README.md

 - Do this: `this-is-my-amazing-file.md` (all lower case, hyphens instead of spaces)
 - Not this `thisIsMyAmazingFile.md` nor this `This Is My Amazing File.md`, etc.

+Follow this same naming convention for supporting files linked into markdown docs, i.e., images and PDF files.

+See the [docs.amdc.dev repository](https://github.com/Severson-Group/docs.amdc.dev) as an example.

 ##### MATLAB / Simulink <!-- omit from toc -->

 Follow the Camel Case naming convention described in the [Knowledgebase's MATLAB article](https://github.com/Severson-Group/KnowledgeBase/blob/main/code/matlab/README.md#style-guidelines).